ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 ---

 **ASIDE**
 The keys used in this exchanged are use a symmetric key algorithm, agreed upon between the client and server during the initial connection.
 Symmetric keys work by using the same key to encrypt and decrypt.
-To make this process secure, this key is transmitted from the client to server using an asymmetric algorithm (a public/private key exchange), using the server's public key which is contained in the SSL certificate.
+To make this process secure, this key is transmitted from the client to server using an asymmetric algorithm (a public/private key exchange), using the server's public key which is contained in the TLS certificate.
 It's like a double-decker encryption sandwich, ensuring that the information remains secure while traveling between the user and server.

 ---